-- A History instructor will ask you to compare 16th century Europe and China. - A Political Science teacher will ask you to contrast the parliamentary system with the presidential system. - A Biology teacher will require you to compare and contrast reptiles with amphibians.
+- A History instructor will ask you to compare 16th century Europe and China. - A Political Science teacher will ask you to describe the differences between the parliamentary system and the presidential system. - A Biology teacher will require you to explain three ways reptiles are like amphibians and three ways they are different.